-This one came from my fourth grader but has been helpful.
-He knows when he is off track he takes a moment and puts his head down.
+This one came from a very bright and wonderful fourth grader I know and has been helpful.
+We really should take more advice from these younger people!
+He knows when he is off track, so he takes a moment and puts his head down.
 He thinks about what he needs to get done and what he needs to stop doing to move forward.
 After a few moments, he says, “Okay, it’s time to reset.”
 Then he lifts his head and moves on to his work.
 Resetting is helpful to get more clarity to move forward.

 Sometimes we get so wrapped up in everything that needs to be done, we sit back and don’t do anything.
 To get back on track, sometimes it just takes us plowing through and working on what needs to be done instead of just thinking about it.

 Have an accountability partner

 They say when working out, it’s best to have a partner who keeps you accountable.
 Work is the same way and one of the biggest benefits of our coaching programs.
 Having a person you have weekly conversations with about your goals can help keep you motivated, stay focused, help you reflect, see what your missing and, most of all, be your cheerleader.